 Science or Fiction?

-Imagine a world where you could mimic the most elite athletes’ microbiome to improve your athletic prowess.
+Imagine a world where you could mimic the most elite athletes’ microbiome and cellular health to improve your athletic prowess.
 Does this sound like science fiction?
 Maybe.
-But, what if we told you that every athlete is covered in and full of microbes that provide an edge over their competition?
+But, what if we told you that every athlete is covered in and full of microbes that provide an edge over their competition, and has a unique cellular and mitochondrial health profile that helps them produce energy, moderate inflammation, and recover?

 Gut microbes are responsible for how our bodies break down carbohydrates, fiber, protein, and regulate the body’s energy.1 These microbes influence the body’s inflammatory response, stress resilience, neurological function, and even impact mental strength—all of which are important to athletic performance.
 2

-"Could microbiome genomics help us predict the next great athlete?"
+"Could microbiome analysis help us predict the next great athlete?"

 “In the future, will we be able to harvest microbes from elite athletes to pass on high-performing microbial capabilities to others?”